Frequently Asked Questions - General

 How do I file a Notice of Removal?

-The filing fee is $400.00 Pursuant to LRCiv 3.6 and LRCrim 1.1, the party seeking removal from another court shall file a Notice of Removal and all pleadings filed in the other court prior to the Notice of Removal.
+There is a filing fee to file a Notice of Removal.
+Please refer to the Fee Schedule for a complete list of fees that the District of Arizona charges.
+Pursuant to LRCiv 3.6 and LRCrim 1.1, the party seeking removal from another court shall file a Notice of Removal and all pleadings filed in the other court prior to the Notice of Removal.
 In addition to the AO Form JS-44 a Supplemental Civil Cover Sheet for Cases Removed from Another Jurisdiction is required.

 How do I file a complaint on my own behalf (Pro Se)?

-Please refer to the section labeled Filing a Complaint on Your Own Behalf for a complete explanation of the procedures.
+Please refer to the section labeled Handbook for Self-Represented Litigants for a complete explanation of the procedures.
 You may also call the Customer Service Department in Phoenix at (602) 322-7200 and in Tucson at (520) 205-4200 with further questions.

 Does the U.S. District Court provide assistance to the hearing impaired?

-If you are a participant in a court proceeding AND you have a communication disability, please contact Louis Velasco in Room 310 - Third floor or call (602) 322-7266 for information on:
+If you are a participant in a court proceeding AND you have a communication disability, please contact Patrick Brandlin in Room 310 - Third floor or call (602) 322-7267 for information on:

 - -Who is eligible to receive assistance.